|Nutritional Guidelines (per serving)|

 Spray the bottom and sides of the slow cooker with nonstick cooking spray.

-Cover and cook in slow cooker for two hours on low.
+Cover and cook in the slow cooker for two hours on low.
 Stir and check the consistency.
 At first, it might look the sauce is separated, but if you gently stir it, it will all come together nicely.
 If you want the sauce to be a little thinner, add a couple more tablespoons of cream.

 Taste and season with salt, pepper, and paprika.
 Serve immediately.